 Each person who at any time is or shall have been a Director, officer, employee, agent, or volunteer of the Corporation, and his or her heirs, executors, and administrators, shall be indemnified by the Corporation against all expenses, including reasonable attorneys’ fees, and all costs, judgments, fines, and amounts paid in settlement reasonably incurred by him or her in connection with any threatened, pending, or completed action, suit, or proceeding by reason of his or her service to the Corporation or for service at the request of the Corporation as a director, officer, employee, or agent of any other corporation, company, partnership, joint venture, trust, or other enterprise of which the Corporation is a member, shareholder, or creditor, and shall be advanced expenses, including attorneys’ fees, incurred in defending any such action, suit or proceeding, in accordance with and to the full extent permitted by the Ohio Nonprofit Corporation Law (ORC Sec.
 1702.12(E)), as amended from time to time.
 The foregoing right of indemnification and advancement of expenses (a) shall continue as to a person who has ceased to so serve the Corporation, (b) shall not be deemed exclusive of other rights to which any such person may be entitled in any capacity as a matter of law or under any regulation, agreement, vote of Directors or otherwise, and (c) notwithstanding any amendment or repeal of this Article, shall have the effect of a contract right for any person serving the Corporation while this Article was in effect.
 Except as limited by ORC Sec.
 1702.12(E)(4)(b) or any other provision of the Ohio Nonprofit Corporation Law, the Corporation and its Directors, officers, employees, agents and volunteers shall be fully protected in taking any action or making any payment under this Article, or in refusing to do so, in reliance upon the advice of counsel.
-If authorized by the STIE Board, the Corporation may purchase and maintain insurance against liability on behalf of any Director, officer, employee, or agent of the Corporation to the full extent permitted by law in effect at the time of the adoption of these Regulations or as amended from time to time thereafter.
+If authorized by the UTIE Board, the Corporation may purchase and maintain insurance against liability on behalf of any Director, officer, employee, or agent of the Corporation to the full extent permitted by law in effect at the time of the adoption of these Regulations or as amended from time to time thereafter.

 Fiscal Year.